jovanrumetor/be-challenge/README.md

 # be-challenge
+This application developed using NodeJS, ExpressJS, Postgresql, JWT and many more. there's a file named "be-test.postman_collection" that have all collection API needed to test this app.

+Follow these steps to run and test this application.

-1. first pull this repository
+1. first clone this repository
 2. npm install to install all the necessary modules
 3. Open PGADMIN for postgresql
   3.1 Create database with this command: